 Mission Centers work closely with all Agency elements to meet national security challenges.
 Mission Centers bring together a full range of operational, analytic, support, technical, and digital capabilities.

 Officers from each directorate work together as one to address present and future threats.
-Today, there are almost a dozen Mission Centers focusing on regional and high-priority issues.
+Today, there are eleven Mission Centers that specialize in key regional and high-priority issues:

 Executive Offices